Treatment of Pain

 People may respond to one antidepressant and not to others.

-Anticonvulsants may be used to relieve neuropathic pain.
-Gabapentin and pregabalin are used most often, but many others, including carbamazepine, clonazepam, lacosamide, lamotrigine, oxcarbazepine, phenytoin, tiagabine, topiramate, and zonisamide, may be tried.
+Antiseizure drugs may be used to relieve neuropathic pain.
+Gabapentin and pregabalin are most commonly used, but many others, including carbamazepine, clonazepam, lacosamide, lamotrigine, oxcarbazepine, phenytoin, topiramate, and zonisamide, help relieve pain in some people.

-A local anesthetic, such as lidocaine, may be injected into the skin to control pain due to an injury or even due to neuropathic pain.
-Local anesthetics can also be injected in nerves to block pain—a procedure called a nerve block.
-For example, a sympathetic nerve block involves injecting a local anesthetic into a group of nerves near the spine—in the neck for pain in the upper body or in the lower back for pain in the lower body.
+A local anesthetic, such as lidocaine, may be injected into the skin to control pain due to an injury or even neuropathic pain.
+Local anesthetics can also be injected around nerves to block pain—a procedure called a nerve block.
+For example, a sympathetic nerve block involves injecting a local anesthetic around a group of nerves near the spine—in the neck for pain in the upper body or in the lower back for pain in the lower body.

 Topical anesthetics, such as lidocaine applied as a lotion, an ointment, or a skin patch, can be used to control pain due to some conditions.